 Plus, Apple has enabled night mode on all of the cameras, including both the rear ultrawide camera and the front-facing selfie camera.
 Along with upgraded optical image stabilisation in all four models, expect a 5x optical zoom range and all-round sharper photography.

 5G connectivity and more

 The iPhone 12 and iPhone 12 Mini models are available with 64GB, 128GB or 258GB of storage in 5 colours: blue, green, black, white and red.
 The iPhone 12 Pro and iPhone 12 Pro Max models start at 128GB of storage up to 512GB, and are available in four colours: Pacific Blue, Gold, Graphite and Silver.
-Pricing is similar to the iPhone 11 models at launch, though availability in Malaysia is yet to be announced.
+Pricing starts from RM3,399 onwards.

-For more information, log on to the official Apple website here.
+For more information or to purchase, log on to the official Apple website here.